publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch89/m__us_usc_t15_s6307b.md

     (c) __Protection from coercive contracts with broadcasters__

         Subsection (a) of this section applies to any contract between a commercial broadcaster and a boxer, or granting any rights with respect to that boxer, involving a broadcast in or affecting interstate commerce, regardless of the broadcast medium.
-For the purpose of this subsection, any reference in subsection (a)(1)(B) of this section to “promoter” shall be considered a reference to “commercial broadcaster”.
+For the purpose of this subsection, any reference in subsection (a)(1)(B) to “promoter” shall be considered a reference to “commercial broadcaster”.

 ([Pub.
 L. 104–272, § 10][/us/pl/104/272/s10], as added [Pub.
 L. 106–210, § 4(2)][/us/pl/106/210/s4/2], May 26, 2000, [114 Stat.
 322][/us/stat/114/322].)